 Why Tranexamic Acid Deserves the Spotlight

-If you’ve ever dealt with dark spots and discoloration, you know that getting marks to fade can take quite a bit of effort.
+If you’ve ever dealt with dark spots and discoloration, you know that getting marks to fade can take quite a lot of effort.
 And that’s exactly why tranexamic acid is rising in popularity.
-According to board-certified dermatologist, SkinCeuticals ambassador, and Skincare.com consultant Dr. Karan Sra, tranexamic acid is commonly applied topically as a way to help address skin discoloration like melasma.
+According to board-certified dermatologist, SkinCeuticals ambassador and Skincare.com consultant Dr. Karan Sra, tranexamic acid is commonly applied topically as a way to help address skin discoloration like melasma.
 If you’re in need of a refresher on what exactly melasma is, the American Academy of Dermatology (AAD) characterizes melasma as a common skin condition that results in brown to gray-brown patches, typically on the face.
-Additionally, the National Institute of Biotechnology Information reveals that melasma isn’t the only form of discoloration that tranexamic acid can benefit.
+Additionally, the National Institute of Biotechnology Information reveals that melasma isn’t the only form of discoloration that tranexamic acid can help.
 Tranexamic acid can also help diminish the appearance of ultraviolet-induced hyperpigmentation, post-acne marks and stubborn brown patches.

 How to Introduce Tranexamic Acid Into Your Skin-Care Routine